Advertiser Disclosure

 The Federal Reserve Bank of New York report also states that credit scores are highly correlated with income and are important both for credit access and for basic necessities, such as renting an apartment or opening a utility account.
 The median score of 658 in lower-income families suggests that many borrowers are unlikely to have access to affordable credit as those with scores above 720.

 Men and women have credit scores that are essentially the same.
 Men have an average credit score of 705, while women have an average credit score of 704.
-All groups have seen an increase of 10 points over the past 5 years.⁴
+All groups saw an increase of 10 points between 2015 and 2020.⁵

 Average U.S. Credit Score Ranges